About B.E.A.C.H.

 Plastic Reduction and Litter Prevention Campaigns

-B.E.A.C.H. provides ways for the public to help reduce and prevent marine debris in order to save marine life.
-B.E.A.C.H. plastic reduction and litter prevention campaigns target marine debris that is causing harm to marine life.
 In 2011, in order to save sea birds, B.E.A.C.H. launched a campaign to reduce plastic utensils and encourage use of reusable utensils by providing reusable bamboo utensil sets.
-In 2010 and 2009 B.E.A.C.H. launched campaigns to recycle plastic caps and lids.
-In 2007 B.E.A.C.H. launched a reusable bag campaign to reduce plastic bags that harm sea turtles and supported the successful 2008 ban of plastic bags on Mau`i.
-B.E.A.C.H. launched a campaign on Earth Day 2007 to reduce cigarette butt litter and supported the successful 2008 ban of smoking at all beaches and parks on the island of Hawai`i.
+In 2009 B.E.A.C.H. launched a campaign to recycle plastic caps and lids.
+In 2007 B.E.A.C.H. launched a reusable bag campaign to reduce plastic shopping bags that harm sea turtles and supported the successful 2008 ban of plastic bags in Mau`i County and the 2012 ban of plastic bags on Hawai`i island.
+B.E.A.C.H. initiated a new bill to ban mislabelled "biodegradable" plastic bags which passed in 2014 and became law in 2015 in Honolulu County.
+B.E.A.C.H. launched a campaign on Earth Day 2007 to reduce and prevent cigarette butt litter and supported the successful 2008 ban of smoking at all beaches and parks on the island of Hawai`i.
+In addition to all of these campaigns, since 2007, B.E.A.C.H. has supported bills to ban styrofoam take-out containers and educates the public about many different plastic reduction solutions.

 B.E.A.C.H. suggestions on how you can help reduce the plastic load and prevent marine debris: